Dhruvaraju/prime/README.md

 ## git stash list

-- To see all the stashs available
+- To see all the stashes available

 ## git stash apply
 - To get the stash back